How to maximise your creativity in the mornings and start your day right?

 5. Find your inspirational affirmation for the day

 Every morning create your own affirmation for that day.
-Visualise the perfect outcome and create your affirmation.
+Visualize the perfect outcome and create your affirmation.
 Use that affirmation as a weapon against negative feelings or to support positive vibes.

 For example, if I feel tired and not in a mood to chase any goal, I might create an affirmation that “tricks” my brain into doing more than I wish and feeling better than I do.
 I could tell myself “I feel energised and ready to do my best today.
 I am willing to move towards my goal/dream, and I will get things done, no matter what.”